TheMegistone4Ever/Vocalia/README.md

 ### 2.3 Checking the Correct Operation

 After unzipping, check for a folder with the voice assistant ready to run.
-If successful, run the assistant using the "run.vbs" file.
+If successful, run the assistant using the " run.vbs" file.

 ## 3 Running the Program